 - In 2007 and 2008, Youngstown sojourn students registered over 500 high school students to vote and provided voter education since many died in the South just trying to register to vote.

-They petitioned the school board, the city council, and the YSU trustees asking them to make the first week in October Nonviolence Week and to make it an annual event.
-All three governing bodies passed resolutions designating the first week in October Nonviolence Week annually.
+- 2010 Sojourn students petitioned the school board, city council, county commissioners and YSU trustees asking them to make the first week in October annually Nonviolence Week, which they all did.

 - 2013 – at the request of Youngstown Sojourn students, Senator Schiavoni introduced “Nonviolence Week in Ohio” bill in the Senate in January.
 It passed the Senate in April.
 Two Sojourn students testified before the House of Representatives in May.
 The House passed the bill in June.
-On July11, 2013 Governor Kasich signed the bill into law.
-Sojourn students are now working on getting the word out across the state.
+July 11, 2013 a bus load of Sojourn members were with Governor Kasich when he signed Sojourn’s “Nonviolence Week in Ohio” bill, making Nonviolence Week permanent in Ohio.

 This is a life changing trip!
 Students realize they have the power to make a difference in their own lives and in their schools and communities, and they can make that difference right now.